vegu-ai/talemate/docs/getting-started/connect-a-client.md

 ## Its not assigned!

-If for some reason the client is not assigned to the agent, you can manually assign it to all agents by clicking the `Assign to all agents` button.
+If for some reason the client is not assigned to the agent, you can manually assign it to all agents by clicking the **:material-transit-connection-variant: Assign to all agents** button.

 ![Connect a client assign to all agents](/img/0.26.0/connect-a-client-assign-to-all-agents.png)